- Kids days out

-Cbeebies Land – Full Review!
+Cbeebies Land – Full Review 2025!

 Cbeebies land is located within Alton Towers resort in Stoke-on-Trent.
 This post will give you a complete Cbeebies land review, covering the best rides, shows, places to eat and more!
+We first visited a few years ago when our son Leo was only JUST 90cm.
+We have recently been with him as a 5 year old with his 2 year old cousin, Eli and baby brother Luca.
+Although the rides are now a little tame for him, he really enjoyed the park with his little cousin and brother.

-Admission is a bit pricey as you are paying for the whole Alton Towers experience.
-We ended up spending the whole day in Cbeebies land and didn’t get the time to see any of the main park there is just so much to do there.
-If you book online, the price is around £34 per person with under three’s getting to enter for free.
-There are tons of 2-for-1 deals to be found by doing a quick google search.
-The cheapest way to visit Cbeebies land is to use Tesco Club card vouchers to purchase the tickets.
-We did just that.
-Our club card points add up quickly and we never know how to spend them, so this was the perfect excuse for a fun day out!
+Admission is usually a bit pricey as you are paying for the whole Alton Towers experience.
+We ended up spending the whole day just in Cbeebies land and didn’t get the time to see any of the main park, there is just so much to do there.
+If you book online, the price starts from £29 per person with children under 90cm getting to enter for free.
+You can get a Parent and Toddler ticket on some days, which is £29 for an adult and a child up to age 5.
+Additional children age 5 and under are £5.Pre booked parking is £10.

-Arriving at the park
+Arriving at Cbeebies land

 Cbeebies Land Rides

-Rides for under 90cm
+Cbeebies land rides for under 90cm

 Get Set Go Tree Top Adventure

-Leo was most excited about this ride, we had watched some YouTube vlogs of people at the park the day before we visited and this one seemed to have stuck with him.
+Leo was most excited about this ride when he was little, we had watched some YouTube vlogs of people at the park the day before we visited and this one seemed to have stuck with him.
 “Post man Pat please!!” was all we heard all day until the wait time had reduced enough for us to join the queue!
 You drive around in postman pats van, two kiddies can sit at the front ‘driving’ and there is space for two adults in the back.
 There are lots of buttons to press and a camera at the start to take a cute photo.
 Like most of the rides here, I wouldn’t want to be waiting longer than 30 minutes for this!

 In the night garden Magical boat ride